 On June 8, 11:32 a.m.
 ET., the NYSE halted trading due to ‘technical difficulties’.
 In a remarkable turn of events, the world stood and watched all of the global markets.
-There was mention of 11 markets trading smoothly, however NYSE did not resume trading until 3 p.m.
+There was mention of 11 markets trading smoothly, however, NYSE did not resume trading until 3 p.m.
 ET.
 Curiously, amidst the sovereign debt crisis in Greece on this same day, eyes were focused in on China.
 One market remained unscathed this day: Bitcoin.

 Also read: China’s Bleeding Stock Market

-Theories surrounding “Chinese attacks” come from data supported by Norse Intelligence Network, a US based securities firm.
+Theories surrounding “Chinese attacks” come from data supported by Norse Intelligence Network, a US-based securities firm.
 Norse shows a real-time cyber attack map, which visualizes China as the attacker.
 Possible scenarios surrounding the “attack” include simple “glitches” in the servers after massive trading prior to the event.

 Trading occurred after China’s communist government proposed to send relief for the $2.36 trillion lost in the past month.
-Meanwhile Bitcoin price has seen a steady upswing in relation to all global commodities.
-A 20% increase in the past month.
-Bitcoin markets have been a solid safe haven for the sovereign debt crisis taking higher precedence then Gold in the media.
-Some would say that yes Bitcoin can remain extremely strong during a massive market outage, but what happens when the grid fails?
+Meanwhile, Bitcoin price has seen a steady upswing in relation to all global commodities seeing a 20 percent increase in the past month.
+Bitcoin markets have been a solid safe haven for the sovereign debt crisis, taking higher precedence than gold in the media.
+Some would say, yes, Bitcoin can remain extremely strong during a massive market outage, but what happens when the grid fails?

 Nothing.
 Bitcoin remains and stays strong.
 The Honey Badger does not care.
-Kryptoradio located in Finland, is a radio wave transmission constructed to transmit low-bandwidth information over one-way digital broadcast networks.
+Kryptoradio located in Finland is a radio wave transmission constructed to transmit low-bandwidth information over one-way digital broadcast networks.
 Meaning the blockchain can be kept up-to-date with less than a 2400 baud connection.
 Bitcoin transactions can be held offline, and with HAM radio transaction verification, and even mining in remote locations is possible.
 The human race will not freeze.
 They will try and regain power and communications immediately.

 One fact is that massive amounts of Data can also be stored on the Bitcoin blockchain.
 If I can store over 1,000 ebooks and PDFs on a few megabytes, imagine the possibilities the blockchain can handle.
-World maps, engineering drawings, architecture, how-to-build combustible engines, solar techniques, agricultural methods, literally anything you can think of to: Survive.
-Information like this will be highly effective kept on the longest world wide ledger known to man.
+World maps, engineering drawings, architecture, how-to-build combustible engines, solar techniques, agricultural methods, literally anything you can think of to survive.
+Information like this will be highly effective kept on the longest worldwide ledger known to man.

 Where do we go when the lights go out?
 To the Bitcoin blockchain.
-For a history of useful information, and a way to exchange value and communicate in the event of apocalyptic catastrophe.
+For a history of useful information, and a way to exchange value and communicate in the event of an apocalyptic catastrophe.

 Is Bitcoin a good post-apocalypse currency?
-Let us know in the comments below!
+Let us know in the comments below.